The Bordier Group has held financial records of its profitability since 1844 and has not had a trading loss since 1950.

 Over the course of four intense days, dedicated staff helped transform the gardens of two houses run by Centrepoint, a charity that provides housing and support for young homeless people across the UK.
 The gardens provide a place for house meetings and a relaxing environment for the young people to enjoy.
 The project enabled staff to meet some of the young people staying at the houses, based in North London, together with Centrepoint staff to learn more about the charity.

 We continually seek out new projects and opportunities to raise money for worthy causes.
-In September 2019, it is our intention to cycle the distance from our offices on 23 King Street, London, via Bordier offices, to the Bordier office on 83 Talstrasse, Zurich, using stationary bikes.
+In the near future, it is our intention to cycle the distance from our offices on 23 King Street, London, via Bordier offices, to the Bordier office on 83 Talstrasse, Zurich, using stationary bikes.
 Staff will take turns cycling the 1330 km journey over two weeks, with the route taking us from London to Paris, before working our way to Geneva, Nyon, Bern and finally Zurich.
 All funds raised will be donated to a charity yet to be named.